The Change Advisory Board (CAB) helps ensure that changes to IT services at KAUST are reviewed, coordinated, and implemented responsibly.

 CAB brings together representatives from across the IT Department to review proposed changes, assess potential risks, and confirm that the right communication and preparation steps are in place.

 IT systems at KAUST support research, teaching, and daily operations across the university.
-Changes to these systems must be carefully planned.
+Changes to these systems must be carefully planned to ensure continuity.

 This process helps maintain stable, reliable IT services while allowing improvements and updates to move forward safely.

-A CAB Chair, designated by the CIO, leads the meeting and coordinates the review process.
-Depending on the change being reviewed, additional subject matter experts may also participate.
+A CAB Chair, designated by the CIO, leads each meeting and coordinates the review process.
+Depending on the change being reviewed, subject matter experts and Information Security representatives may also participate.

 Some situations require urgent action, such as critical outages, security incidents, or immediate service restoration.